Michelle F. Moseley Counseling, PLLC

 WHAT CAN I EXPECT?

-This workshop will provide foundational information related to assessing for religious trauma and identifying the best course of treatment for clients.
+This workshop will provide foundational information related to broaching the subject of religious or spiritual beliefs with clients.
+Participants will also learn more about assessing for religious trauma and identifying the best course of treatment for clients.
 The presenter – Michelle F. Moseley, MC, LCMHC, NCC, BC-TMH (she/her) – will utilize lecture, case studies, and group discussion to support the learning objectives and facilitate learning.

 WHAT ARE THE LEARNING OBJECTIVES?